mccar159/mtchat/README.md

-# samples
+Author: Connor McCarl
-Sample Programs
+Date: 10/8/2015
-This respository contains sample programs that students can use as the starting point for programming assignments.
+Project: Peer-to-peer chat

-The first two sample programs are a simple UDP client and server pair.
+This repository contains the code for a multi-threaded peer-to-peer chat program.